 Conceptualization

-The conceptualization phase (WP1) marks the beginning of the project, establishing the main foundations on which the rest of the project.
+The conceptualization phase (WP2) marks the beginning of the project, establishing the main foundations on which the rest of the project will be built — requirements, state of the art, use cases and the overall technical architecture.

 Innovation and Development